 Fair processing notice

-East Ayrshire Council is required by law to protect the public funds that it administers.
-It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+The Council is required by law to protect the public funds that it administers.
+The Council may share information that it holds with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 On behalf of the Accounts Commission, Audit Scotland appoints the auditor to audit the accounts of East Ayrshire Council.
 Audit Scotland is also responsible for carrying out data matching exercises.